lemrey/sdk-nrf/applications/thread_border_router/README.rst

       Done

    .. note::
-      To communicate with non-Thread networks, the nRF TBR generates an off-mesh route (OMR) prefix that is propagated as a part of the Thread Network Data.
+      To communicate with non-Thread networks, the nRF TBR generates an OMR prefix that is propagated as a part of the Thread Network Data.
       All devices in the network use it to generate an IPv6 address that is later used for communication with devices from an external network.
       To check the OMR prefix, use the ``ot br omrprefix`` command: